Need Help with Your Teenage Boy? Though Not in Inwood, West Virginia, Would You Take a Look At Gateway Christian Military School in Florida Instead?

 At Gateway Boys Academy, we give attention to family restoration.
 After four months, parents begin attending weekend seminars for teaching on boundaries and constructive parenting.

 Most students in our program turn from their self-destructive behavior to a lifetime of serving others.
-If your teenage boy needs order and discipline to turn his life around, please consider Gateway, a Christian Boarding School.
+If your teenage boy needs order and discipline to turn his life around, please consider Gateway.

 Although not located in Inwood, West Virginia, Gateway could be the kind of environment your boy needs to create a positive change.
 We invite you to call or submit our inquiry form for our boarding school today.